 - 4 cups milk

-- Pinch of yellow food color, or 8-10 strands saffron dissolved in 2 tbsp warm milk
+- Pinch of yellow food color or 8-10 strands saffron dissolved in 2 tablespoon warm milk

 - ½ cup white sugar

 - 15 raw almonds soaked, skinned and chopped

 Making the cake

 - Put the yogurt and sugar into a bowl and whisk until the yogurt is smooth.

 - Add the cooking oil and all-purpose flour and mix them in, one after the other.

 - Add the milk and semolina and mix them in, one after the other.